mcallistertad/embedded-client/README.md

 * LibEL accepts timestamps with value 0 which indicates that time has not been synchronized.
 * LibEL no longer holds state and cache in a static buffer.
 User allocates both request context buffer and session context buffer.
-* User may call new API call, sky_get_cache_hit(), to determine whether the current request has a match in the cache.
+* User may call new API call, sky_search_cache(), to determine whether the current request has a match in the cache.
 * User may tune some configuration parameters at runtime using sky_set_option().

 #### Code size optimizations.

-* Build time options allow inclusion/exclusion of non-essential consistency checks.
 * Common code sequences have been factored out.
 * Some of the largest functions have been re-written.